xoBalt/CYBR-4580/README.md

 ## Application Requirements

 ### User Stories
 1. As a **network engineer**, I want all of my data links to be used concurrently to maximize bandwidth.

+* Acceptance criteria: The stream splitting daemon should intelligently divide streams across links utilizing their bandwidth efficiently.

 2. As a **network engineer**, I want my connection to stay up with minimal interruption, even if one of my links drops.

-3. As a **security engineer**, I want all of data to be encyrpted while in motion.

-4. As a **security engineer**, I want my data to be randomly split between links to increase obfuscation.

-### Acceptance Criteria
-* The stream splitting daemon should intelligently divide streams across links utilizing their bandwidth efficiently.
-* If a link loses bandwidth or goes down, the stream splitting daemon should respond automatically by limiting or stopping traffic through that link.
+* Acceptance criteria: If a link loses bandwidth or goes down, the stream splitting daemon should respond automatically by limiting or stopping traffic through that link.

+3. As a **network engineer**, I want my split information stream to transmit and reassemble data at a consistent rate comparable with standard network protocols.

+* Acceptance criteria: The transmission speed and integrity of data falls within 10% of control tests with TCP.

+4. As a **security engineer**, I want all of my data to be encrypted while in motion.

-* The data will be encrypted prior to splitting and transporting.
+* Acceptance criteria: The data will be encrypted prior to splitting and transporting.

+5. As a **security engineer**, I want my data to be randomly split between links to increase obfuscation.

-* Data will be split randomly between links.
+* Acceptance criteria: Data will be split randomly between links.

 ### C4 Model Diagrams